GoogleCloudPlatform/cloud-data-quality/README.md

 The project uses [dbt](https://www.getdbt.com/) to execute SQL queries against BigQuery.

-To set up DBT, you must configure connection profiles to a BigQuery project on GCP using a `profiles.yml` file.
+To set up `dbt`, you must configure connection profiles to a BigQuery project on GCP using a `profiles.yml` file.

-You can read about dbt's profiles.yml configurations for BigQuery [here](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile/).
+You can read about `profiles.yml` configuration options for BigQuery [here](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile/).

 You can start by copying the template at:
 ```bash
 cp profiles.yml.template profiles.yml
 ```

-The `project` and `dataset` configurations in `profile.yml` is where the DQ summary output table will be created.
+The `project` and `dataset` configurations in `profile.yml` is where the summary output table `dq_summary` will be created.

 To create the test dataset used in the code's test-suites and in the following examples, run (after installing `dbt` in a Python virtualenv with `make install`):
 ```
 dbt seed
 ```

-### Building the project using `Bazel`
+### Building the project using `bazel`

-This project uses Bazel to build an executable python binary including its interpreter and all dependencies, including dbt.
+This project uses Bazel to build an executable python binary including its interpreter and all dependencies, including `dbt`.

-It depends on `go get` to install a local [bazelisk](https://github.com/bazelbuild/bazelisk) binary to build Bazel.
+It depends on `go get` to install a local [bazelisk](https://github.com/bazelbuild/bazelisk) binary to build `bazel`.

 A `Makefile` is provided to simplify build and development steps.